google/slang-gaussian-rasterization/README.md

 *But why Slang.D?*

-Slang.D is a *unified platform for real-time, inverse and differentiable rendering*.
-Slang serves as an open-source languge that allows developers to maintain a single code-base for differentiable high-perfomance rendering code-bases which can compile down to redenring code for different platforms like D3D, Vulkan, OpenGL, OptiX, CUDA etc.
+[Slang.D](https://developer.nvidia.com/blog/differentiable-slang-a-shading-language-for-renderers-that-learn/) is a *unified platform for real-time, inverse and differentiable rendering*.
+Slang serves as an open-source language that allows developers to maintain a single code-base for differentiable high-performance rendering code-bases which can compile down to rendering code for different platforms like D3D, Vulkan, OpenGL, OptiX, CUDA etc.

-This allows for a **single code-base** of the rendering code than runs both under the differentiable framework of your choice (i.e Pytorch or Jax) and the actual renderer that can be released for production (i.e OpenGL).
+This allows for a **single code-base** of the rendering code which has the capability to run at the same time under the differentiable framework of your choice (i.e Pytorch) and under the actual renderer that can be released for production (i.e Vulkan).
 This makes significant strides toward maintainability and reduces the likelihood of errors.

-On top of that and potentially the most imporant for *research* is the ability of Slang.D to **differentiate automatically** through complicated rendering kernerls that include *arbitrary control flow, user-defined types, dynamic dispatch, generics, and global memory accesses.*
+On top of that and potentially the most important for *research* is the ability of Slang.D to **differentiate automatically** through complicated rendering kernels that include *arbitrary control flow, user-defined types, dynamic dispatch, generics, and global memory accesses.*